Project-OpenBytes/portex/docs/source/schema/type_import.rst

        types:
          - name: geometry.Vector2D                                 # Use "dot grammar" to point out
                                                                    # the type defined in
-                                                                   # "geometry/Vector2D.yaml" needs
+                                                                   # "geometry/Vector2D.yaml" that
-                                                                   # to be imported to this file.
+                                                                   # needs to be imported to this
+                                                                   # file.
          - name: geometry.Vector3D
            alias: Vector3D                                         # Use "alias" field to rename the
                                                                    # imported type. "alias" will